Aniket-Pilankar/Blog-Application-CMS/README.md

 # Blog Application with Content Management System (CMS):

-ADevelop a blog application with a NextJS for users to view posts and a Hygraph CMS(GraphCMS) interface for authorized users to create, edit, and publish blog posts.
+Develop a blog application with a NextJS for users to view posts and a Hygraph CMS(GraphCMS) interface for authorized users to create, edit, and publish blog posts.

 ## Environment Variables